maphew/zadam-trilium-wiki/Tree concepts.md

 Importantly, note itself doesn't carry information on its placement in note tree.

+Tree structure of notes can resemble file system - but compared to that notes in Trilium can act as both file and directory - meaning that note can both have its own content and have children.
+"Leaf note" is a note which doesn't have any children.

+### Root note
 There's one special note called "root note" which is root of the note tree.
 All other notes are placed below it in the structure.

 ## Branch